startupstorm/git-tutorial/README.md

 You should see `/attendees` directory / folder
 Create and add a new file in this directory following the instructions in `/attendees/guide.txt`

 Let's commit the changes you've made.
-Run these command to add and comit the changes.
+Run these commands to add and comm	it the changes.

 ```
 $ git add .